 You’ll find hotels along the interstate, but none deep inside the city limits.

 It is worth exploring the town because you might come across NBA great Shaquille O’Neill.

 McDonough (pronounced “Mick-Donna”) is nearing a perfect city with enough of a mix of popular restaurants and stores and locally owned and operated options.

 There’s history to cherish and the future to look forward to with festivals just about every month.

 It even feels so familiar, you’ll see lions and tigers and bears, no lie!

 Warnings & Dangers in McDonough

 There's a low overall risk of visiting here, but a few crime hot spots to talk about.
-The risks far outweigh the benefits, as there's just so much to do here.
+The benefits far outweigh the risks, as there's just so much to do here.
 It's no Georgia Aquarium, but for a small town, it's ripe with options.